MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-I-Cargo-Miscellaneous-Vessels/part-105-Commercial-Fishing-Vessels-Dispensing-Petroleum-Products/section-105.14.md

 ##### § 105.14 Fire extinguishing equipment. #####

-Link to an amendment published at 89 FR 76699, Sept.
-18, 2024.

-(a) Each vessel must carry at least two B-II dry chemical or foam portable fire extinguishers that comply with 46 CFR 28.160 and bear the UL marine type label, and must be located at or near each dispensing area.
-This equipment must be examined prior to issuing a letter of compliance.
+(a) In addition to the extinguishers in the table to § 28.160 of this chapter, each vessel must carry at least two 40-B fire extinguishers that are approved under § 162.028 or § 162.039 of this chapter and must be located at or near the dispensing area.
+Extinguishers with larger numerical ratings or multiple letter designations may be used to meet this requirement.
+This equipment must be examined before issuing a letter of compliance.

 (b) Each vessel must be provided with a hand-operated portable fire pump having a capacity of at least 5 gallons per minute and equipped with a suction and discharge hose suitable for use in firefighting.
 The pump may also serve as a bilge pump.